harkibit/discover-north-lebanon/README.md

 - Find the location of an activity on the map
 - Filter activities by type, city and price or by only outdoor
 - Email a tour guide to hire him
-- Supported by 2 languages Arabic and English
+- Supports 2 languages Arabic and English

 ## Demo 🌐